curityio/react-native-haapi-example/README.md

 pod install
 ```

-To start an Android emulator for the first time, use a second terminal.\
+To start an Android emulator, use a second terminal.\
 Run the following command from the _root_ of the React Native project.

 ```bash